-With respect to the effects of changes to the environment on Aboriginal peoples, the assessment requirements are outlined in Part 2, Sections 7.1.9 and Part 2, 7.3.4 of these guidelines.
-With respect to the assessment requirements are outlined in Part 2, Section 6 of these guidelines.
+With respect to the effects of changes to the environment on Indigenous peoples, the assessment requirements are outlined in Part 2, Sections 7.1.9 and Part 2, 7.3.4 of these guidelines.
+With respect to potential impacts to Aboriginal and treaty rights, the assessment requirements are outlined in Part 2, Section 6 of these guidelines.